Tag: baking

 Moving to Orem

 The nights were filled with worries that her dad would drive through her bedroom wall.
 The anticipation grew as it was close to when her dad was coming home.
 The interrupted sleep continued was a living hell, with fighting and commotion.
-This caused her confusion, especially promises not kept and hurtful words shared.
+This caused her confusion, especially the promises not kept and the hurtful words shared.
 She grew up in a tough world.
 She has stories that would haunt you.*

 She is always, to this day, worried about what everyone thinks.
 Growing up in a Mormon community, not being a part of the faith, living a life that was wrong and evil, it was always a concern what the neighbors thought, with an alcoholic father.

 The first time I sensed something was amiss at Grandma Ruth’s home.
-Staying the night when I was 7 or 8, I awoke to see him acting mean, yelling, and using bad words.
-Uncle Jerry(mother’s brother) was sitting in the chair with his legs swinging over the arms.
+I stayed the night at Grandma Ruth’s when I was 7 or 8.
+I awoke to see him acting mean, yelling, and saying bad words.
+Uncle Jerry (mother’s brother) was sitting in the chair with his legs swinging over the arms.
 I wandered to the scene to be rushed back to bed by my grandmother.
 She lay with me, rubbing my arm until I went back to sleep.
 The memory of that night was of her love and attention, not the commotion from my grandfather’s drunken behavior.

 Eileen Joan 4chion Lifestyle Mother baker writer